Muath4/SmartQueueSystem/README.md

 Smart Queue System (SQS) is an android application that serve shop manager to manage and organize thier customers in a queues.

-Note: to use the app add your Google maps api in this path: app/src/debug/res/values/google_maps_api.xml
+Note: to use this app add your Google maps api in this path: app/src/debug/res/values/google_maps_api.xml